linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 15.07.2023 (announcement L2B)
+- 🚀 Exciting news!
+We're making great progress on L2B (Linkspreed to Business)🔥💼 Our team is super pumped about this project!
+Who else is excited about bridging the gap between online content and business growth?
+Share your thoughts! 😄📈 #L2B #BusinessGrowth #ContentMarketing

 ### 15.07.2023 (announcement SkyUp)
 - 🔨🚀 Making progress on the backend of our project SkyUp!
 Exciting things are brewing behind the scenes 😎✨ What features or improvements would you love to see in our app?
 Share your ideas below! ⬇️📲 #SkyUpProject #AppDevelopment #TechUpdate